Seravo/docs/_posts/2015-10-15-data-locations.md

 It is not recommended to store anything in `wp-content/uploads` in git.
 If you have images in your plugin or theme, store those files inside the plugin or theme directories.
 The `uploads` folder is intended only for user uploaded files (in production).
 The real production media files or database should not be tracked in git.

 When a site is developed in our Seravo Vagrant box, the uploads will automatically be visible via our special uploads *asset proxy*.
-It will fetch on-the-fly any media file from the production site not present in the development environment.
-It requires the Vagrant box to have a working Internet connection and the production server address defined in the project `config.yml`.
+It will fetch any media file from the production site not present in the development environment on-the-fly.
+It requires the Vagrant box to have a working Internet connection and the production server address to be defined in the project `config.yml`.
 To use the production database while developing with the Seravo Vagrant box, see the command `wp-pull-production-db`.

 ### Log files